 Traditionally, chemical synthesis is the main source of new structural classes for biological testing in drug discovery.
 Chemical synthesis is the purposeful execution by physical and chemical manipulations usually involving various reactions in order to get a target product, or several products.
 In modern laboratory usage, a large number of rigorous and meticulous works are required to make sure that the process is reproducible and reliable.

 BOC Sciences is skilled at tackling complex synthetic routes with ease.
 Usually, the initial synthesis of the target of interest is executed on small milligrams scale for activity screening.
 Additionally, we have the capability of rapid scale-up to deliver multigram quantities for further testing.
-BOC Sciences is proud of record in synthesizing quality compounds at rapid speed.
+BOC Sciences is proud of the record in synthesizing quality compounds at rapid speed.
 We provide integrated services as follows:

 By the functional groups on the target compounds, our chemists can work backward by retrosynthetic analyses, through a logical sequence of reactions until finding the suitable starting materials and the optimum synthetic route.